bicycleboy/yet-another-soil-moisture-sensor/README.md

 - Enclosure of [one type](https://en.wikipedia.org/wiki/Mason_jar#/media/File:Mason_jar_array.jpg) or [another](https://www.jaycar.com.au/search?q=enclosure)
 - USB C cable for charging

 Notes on hardware.
 In 2025 this project might cost you AU$60 or more if you don't already have some bits.
-While the heart, the esp32, might only cost you AU$9 and the sensor AU$3 the rest adds up and a waterproof polycarbonate enclosure can be AU$30.
-Many of the above can be bought in packs.
+While the heart, the esp32, might only cost you AU$9 and the sensor AU$3 the rest adds up and a waterproof polycarbonate enclosure can be AU$30 making a jam jar look attractive.
+Many of the above can be bought cheaply in packs for multiple projects.
 I have included links to one supplier I use for my convenience.

-You can use many of the various esp32 boards, I chose the c6 because it has both an onboard antenna and a
+You can use many of the various esp32 boards, I chose the esp32-c6 only because it has both an onboard antenna and an interface for connecting an external UFL antenna.
+If you want to put the sensor in the garden where the WiFi might be weak then an external antenna will help.

+You can replace the sensor with any sensor that can interface with the [ADC](https://en.wikipedia.org/wiki/Analog-to-digital_converter) [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output)'s on the esp32.

+I started with a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) to measure battery voltage.
+While cheap this is basically rubbish due to the [discharge curve](https://www.grepow.com/blog/basis-of-lipo-battery-specifications.html) of LiPo batteries.
+The Max17408 provides a battery discharge percentage.
+Some esp32/microcontoller boards have this built in.

+ESP32's can be placed into a deep sleep mode which draws very little current.
+The [mosfet](https://en.wikipedia.org/wiki/MOSFET) allows the esp32 to also turn the sensor off saving battery.
+Because the soil moisture sensor uses very little current, it is ok to use a mosfet as a switch.
+(A relay is an alternative for higher current sensors and use cases.)
+Esp32's GPIO's [float](https://en.wikipedia.org/wiki/Floating_ground) when in deep sleep so the mosfet allows the esp32 to cut the power to the sensor.

 ## Tools
 - Soldering iron